LEO0331/craftfocus/docs/ARCHITECTURE_DEEP_DIVE_EN.md

 7. “What does RLS protect here?”
 - Strong answer: user-owned rows, claim visibility boundaries, owner-only mutations.

-8. “What are key risks in client fallback path?”
+8. “Why not allow a client fallback to write economic state?”
-- Strong answer: partial write risk; mitigated by rollback attempts + moving priority back to canonical server path when stable.
+- Strong answer: direct client fallbacks are intentionally removed for economic state; the client surfaces the error and retries the authoritative RPC only.

 9. “Why avoid storing sensitive secrets in app bundle?”
 - Strong answer: only publish anon key; service role stays server-side.